 Parkinson’s changes the lives of caregivers as well.
 Medications for the disease can impact cognitive ability, mobility, and speech, making it difficult for families to provide the care their elderly loved ones need.
 However, Ali’s wife Lonnie refused to allow the disease to negatively affect her marriage or her family.
 By refraining from being bitter, Lonnie Ali did not add guilt to the other emotions her husband experienced after his diagnosis.
 Family caregivers in Fort Myers and the rest of the country can adopt this same sense of selflessness to make living with the disease a little easier for their loved ones.

 The fight against Parkinson’s doesn’t end with Muhammad Ali.
 Your elderly loved one can have a higher quality of life with the help of Fort Myers Home Care Assistance.
 Our Parkinson’s caregivers can assist your loved one with a wide array of daily tasks, including exercise, bathing, meal prep, and light housekeeping.
-For more information on the in-home senior care Fort Myers, FL, families trust, call one of our qualified Care Managers today at 239.449.4701.
+For more information on the home care Fort Myers, FL, families trust, call one of our qualified Care Managers today at 239.449.4701.